 2.2 Study Area

 Water samples were collected to field validate markers on two dense Elodea infestations: at Chena Lakes near Fairbanks, Alaska (64.775°N, 147.232°W), and Potter Marsh, Anchorage Alaska (61.0561°N, 149.7972°W).
 Elodea plants, sourced from Chena Lakes with an approved permit, were introduced to the Small Arms Complex Pond (SAC Pond, Fig. 1) located on Fort Wainwright, Alaska, approximately 10 miles from Chena Lakes, on 14 August 2018.
-The 5-hectare lake was heavily guarded by military personnel and the Elodea plants were contained in buckets that allowed water to flow through (Fig. 2).
+Access to the 5.6-hectare water body was controlled by military personnel (Fig. 2).

-Two 5-gallon buckets were loaded 25% full of Elodea (Fig.2), which was obtained from Chena Lakes and moved to the SAC Pond within one hour of removal.
-Both buckets had mesh that allowed water to flow through, and the mesh was small enough to contain the plant.
-Both buckets were glued shut with marine glue.
-One bucket was anchored at the northern side of the lake and the second bucket was anchored at the southern part of the lake.
-The buckets were opened and examined biweekly during the summer to monitor plant growth and scrub algae off mesh to ensure water flow-through.
+Two 19-liter permeable containers were loaded 25% full of Elodea (Fig.2), which was obtained from Chena Lakes and moved to the SAC Pond within one hour of removal.
+Both containers had windows on the sides and top that were covered with mesh that allowed water to flow through.
+The openings in the wire mesh were 2.5 mm x 2.5 mm to contain Elodea plant fragments and any seeds.
+Elodea seeds are typically 4-5 mm long, fusiform, round, and narrowly cylindrical.
+One container was anchored at the northern side of the lake and the second container was anchored at the southern part of the lake.
+The containers were opened and examined biweekly during the summer to monitor plant growth and scrub algae off mesh to ensure water flow-through.

 2.3 Sample Design